MeTOO98/user_validation_pro/README.md

 ## How to Use

-1.Install pymongo if you don't have it:
+1. Install pymongo if you don't have it:
 ```
 pip install pymongo

 ```

-2.Make sure your MongoDB database has a collection called EMAILS with documents like:
+2. Make sure your MongoDB database has a collection called EMAILS with documents like:
 ```
 { "email": "example@example.com", "password": "yourpassword" }

 ```
-3.Run the script:
+3. Run the script:
 ```
 python User_validation_pro.py

 ```
-4.Follow the instructions in the terminal.
+4. Follow the instructions in the terminal.

 ## Note